Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

 ------------------------------------

 <details>
-  <summary><strong>1st step) Create a working directory and, inside it, create a folder where you will place the POSCAR files of the monolayers to be used for bilayer generation</strong></summary>
+  <summary><strong>1st Step) Create a working directory and, inside it, create a folder where you will place the POSCAR files of the monolayers to be used for bilayer generation</strong></summary>

   ------------------------------------